Customer churn, also known as customer attrition, occurs when a business loses a customer.

 We hope these tips and insights help you better understand why a focus on reducing customer churn is so important to growing your business.
 Now you know a few customer retention strategies that help combat churn, and you now know a few long-term benefits that decreasing customer churn produces.
 There's no reason that you shouldn't focus on decreasing churn and building a better customer experience.

 Need more customers to build your CX strategy around?
-Check out our Definitive Guide to Lead Nurturing.
+Check out our Lead Nurturing Masterclass!
 We cover different types of lead nurturing strategies from email drips to B2B nurturing campaigns to help you turn those leads in your database to loyal customers.